verdaux/BookNotes/Phrases/Impressors 7.md

 - [ ] You can knock on a deaf man's door forever. - Nikos Kazantzakis
 - [ ] The beginning of genius is being scared shitless - Louis Ferdinand Celine
 - [ ] Don't set yourself on fire to keep others warm.
+- [ ] Stop worrying about the love you didn't get - The white Lotus